Cellular Homeostasis: Contrary to What You’ve Heard, Drugs Do Not Truly Change Physiology

 Did you grasp the importance of what the authors are saying here?
 Plainly stated, they are telling their readers (most of whom live in the world of academia) that not only are drugs not helpful for, “achieving full recovery of the chronic inflammation,” they actually “impede” resolution of the underlying problem(s).
-Read my material on NSAIDS (Non-Steroidal Anti-Inflammatory Drugs) and you’ll see why the authors are spot-on in their analysis of the situation.
+Read my material on NSAIDS (Non-Steroidal Anti-Inflammatory Drugs) and CORTICO-STEROIDS and you’ll see why the authors are spot-on in their analysis of the situation.

-DIET AND LIFESTYLE CHANGE PHYSIOLOGY BY REDUCING INFLAMMATION
+DRUGS DON’T CHANGE PHYSIOLOGY: DIET AND LIFESTYLE CHANGE PHYSIOLOGY BY REDUCING INFLAMMATION

 Further we must suppose that there is a power always intently watching each slight accidental alteration in the transparent layers; and carefully selecting each alteration which, under varied circumstances, may in any way, or in any degree, tend to produce a distincter image.
 We must suppose each new state of the instrument to be multiplied by the million; and each to be preserved till a better be produced, and then the old ones to be destroyed.
 In living bodies, variation will cause the slight alterations, generation will multiply them almost infinitely, and natural selection will pick out with unerring skill each improvement.

 The world’s greatest mathematicians certainly didn’t think so back when they put pen, paper, and computers to this idea at 1966’s famous WISTAR CONFERENCE.
-The truth is that the more we learn about chance as it relates to genetic mutations, the more we have to admit that we are talking about things like birth defects and cancer as opposed to the advancement and betterment of a species (HERE).
+The truth is that the more we learn about chance as it relates to GENETIC MUTATIONS, the more we have to admit that we are talking about things like birth defects and cancer as opposed to the advancement and betterment of a species.

 Although the famous lens-maker Carl Zeiss had recently come on the scene, at the time Darwin wrote Origins, microscopes were still rather archaic.
 History of the Microscope dot org, which describes itself as, “a complete microscope history,” attributes the first “real microscope” to someone we all learned about in junior high school; the Dutch cloth-salesman-turned-scientist, Anton Van Leeuwenhoek.
 Leeuwenhoek wanted to see the quality of the thread he was buying and wound up inventing a new kind of tool (the microscope) for doing so.

 “Van Leeuwenhoek made many biological discoveries using his microscopes.
 He was the first to see and describe bacteria, yeast plants, the teeming life in a drop of water, and the circulation of blood corpuscles in capillaries.
 During a long life he used his lenses to make pioneer studies on an extraordinary variety of things, both living and non living, and reported his findings in over a hundred letters to the Royal Society of England and the French Academy.
 Despite these great achievements in microscopy, microscopes didn’t change much over the next 200 years.”

 “...we may fancifully look at each animal and plant as being compounded of many beings, in the same manner as a tree or coral is compounded of many similar beings…..
 On this view, each organic being may be looked at as a little universe, formed of a host of different self-propagating organisms, almost as numerous as the stars in heaven, and as minute as they are immense…… a cell is a complex structure, with its investing membrane, nucleus, and nucleolus.”

 Darwin, however, could not have begun to contemplate the amazing complexity revealed by today’s technology and modern scientific techniques.
 Neither could he have foreseen the truth about genetic mutations (the Czech priest Gregor Mendel was in the middle of his genetic experiments with peas when Origins was published).

 Why do I bring this up?
 Simple.
 Because it goes to the very heart of the different philosophies of healing.
 As I’ve already shown you, the medical community believes they are changing physiology through the use of drugs, even though I’ve also shown you very clearly they are not.
 The fact is, there is a gap between these two opposing philosophies that is almost as large as THE CHASM between medical research and medical practice.

-Instead of educating patients about diet and lifestyle (HERE), they are trying to induce homeostasis via prescribing a group of drugs that has been proven time and time again to be largely ineffective at doing anything other than lowering blood sugar (they do not significantly diminish morbidity or mortality --- HERE and HERE).
-Yet another example of the medical community getting to pick and choose the “EVIDENCE” they like, while discarding what they don’t.
+Instead of educating patients about diet and lifestyle (HERE), they are trying to induce homeostasis via prescribing a group of drugs that has been proven time and time again to be largely ineffective at doing anything other than lowering blood sugar (they do not significantly diminish morbidity or mortality — HERE and HERE).
+Yet another example of the medical community getting to PICK AND CHOOSE the “EVIDENCE” they like, while discarding what they don’t.